Learn about our intermediate frequency furnaces and induction melting

 Let us introduce the products, intermediate frequency furnaces, and induction melting.

 When choosing the best melting furnace for your foundry, it is important to understand how they operate.

-Induction furnaces work by transferring thermal energy through a high voltage primary coil that induces a high current, low voltage or secondary coil.
+Induction furnaces work by transferring thermal energy through a high-voltage primary coil that induces a high current, low voltage, or secondary coil.
 These types of furnaces are ideal for melting a wide variety of metals while maintaining low melting losses.

 Coreless Furnaces: Coils are the main heating component of a coreless furnace.
 The stove takes its name from the coil, which is made of highly

 conductive copper tubing and wound into a helical coil before being placed in a steel casing.
-To reduce the risk of overheating, the coils themselves are water cooled through a circulation tower.
+To reduce the risk of overheating, the coils themselves are water-cooled through a circulation tower.
 The frequencies used can vary between 50 cycles per second and 10,000 cycles per second (referred to as mains frequency and high frequency, respectively).
 The higher the frequency, the more power can be applied to the furnace.
 Once the material reaches a molten state, the interaction between the magnetic field and the electric current creates a stirring reaction that helps mix the alloy and distribute the temperature evenly throughout the process.

 Channel Furnace: Channel induction furnaces consist of a refractory steel casing that holds the heated metal.
 Connected to this is the primary induction unit.
-The unit consists of an iron core with an induction coil wound around it.
+The unit has an iron core with an induction coil wound around it.
 The heat generated circulates the metal into the main well, creating its own churning action – similar to the one mentioned above.
 These types of furnaces are suitable for melting low melting point alloys or as a holding chamber for high melting point metals.